Our reservation staff are available between Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 *Limited sole use occupancy available.

-Disembarkation: Arrive and disembark at Darwin’s Fort Hill Wharf at 10:00am.
+Disembark: Arrive at 2:30pm and disembark at Darwin’s Fort Hill Wharf at 4:30pm.

 There will be presentations today, and guests will be informed of the itinerary, safety procedures and protocols while visiting Indonesia.
 In the evening, enjoy the Captain’s Welcome Cocktail Party.
 Dinner will be followed by a presentation on Indonesia to prepare you for your exciting journey ahead.